 Getting your finances in order is therefore vital.
-You'll need to think not only about saving but about sorting out any existing debt, and make sure you consider any future repayments and their affordability – something that's an increasingly strict requirement thanks to new mortgage regulations.
+You'll need to think not only about saving but about sorting out any existing debt, and make sure you consider any future repayments and their affordability – something that's an increasingly strict requirement thanks to the mortgage regulations that lenders have to adhere to.
 So, set a budget and stick to it – it'll be worth it in the long run!

 It's said that knowledge is power, and you can definitely use it to your advantage when searching for your new home.
 There's nothing worse than feeling bamboozled by jargon and wondering what on earth to do next, but it could prove financially costly, too – if you don't know how the mortgage market works, what different terminology means or what interest rates, fees and charges you could face, you could end up paying far more than you need to, both in upfront costs and longer-term repayments.

-The Help to Buy scheme has made it easier for a lot of first-time buyers (FTBs) to get on the housing ladder, with many lenders able to offer mortgages at much higher LTVs than they were willing to previously.
-The help of a Government equity loan or guarantee (depending on which part of the scheme you're going for) has no doubt added to the willingness to lend, and with many banks and building societies signed up to the scheme, you won't be short of options when it comes to finding a suitable mortgage.
+The Help to Buy scheme has made it easier for a lot of first-time buyers (FTBs) to get on the housing ladder, with many lenders able to offer mortgages at much higher LTVs than they were willing to do previously.
+The help of a Government equity loan or guarantee no doubt added to the willingness to lend.
+Following the end of the guarantee scheme, the Help to Buy scheme now only applies to obtaining an equity loan for new build properties.

-You'll be able to find great deals, too, with many offering 95% LTV mortgages at less than 5% APRC, and in some cases they are accompanied with low (or even no) fees, so it's definitely worth taking a look around.
-Don't forget about the equity loan option either – this first part of the scheme meant the Government would provide an equity loan of up to 20%, provided you're buying a new build, which, along with your 5% deposit, means you'd only have to search for a 75% LTV mortgage.
+You'll be able to find great deals, too, with many offering 95% LTV mortgages at less than 5% APRC, and in some cases these are accompanied by low (or even no) fees, so it's definitely worth taking a look around.
+Don't forget about the Help to Buy equity loan option either – this part of the scheme means the Government would provide an equity loan of up to 20%, provided you're buying a new build, which, along with your 5% deposit, means you'd only have to search for a 75% LTV mortgage.
 It could be a great option for those who are looking for a new build home, so speak to your lender or house builder to see what your options are.

-However, although Help to Buy may have publicised the 95% LTV field, it isn't just lenders participating in the scheme that offer such mortgages.
-A lot of other lenders offer these products, too, and in some cases they can even offer better rates – they're not paying for the privilege of a guarantee so can pass on the savings, and it's always worth speaking to smaller lenders as well as the big names to see what you can find.
+However, it isn't just lenders who participated in the schemes that offer 95% mortgages.
+A lot of other lenders offer these products, too, and in some cases they can even offer better rates.
+It's also worth speaking to smaller lenders as well as the big names to see what you can find.